csislam/OOP-JavaFX/README.md

 📊 Performance measurement (steps, memory use)

 👨‍💻 Contributors
-Your Name - @yourGitHub - Initial implementation
+Your Name - @csislam - Initial implementation

 Feel free to fork this repo and add new types of automata!